Skip to main content

 Make an Impact in South Carolina

-As a TFA teacher in South Carolina, you’ll work in a corps of nearly 100 classroom leaders fighting for students across the Low Country, Midlands, and Pee Dee regions.
+As a TFA teacher in South Carolina, you’ll work in a corps of classroom leaders fighting for students across the Low Country, Midlands, and Pee Dee regions.
 You’ll also work in partnership with its growing group of alumni, which includes school, policy, and nonprofit leaders affecting change every day.

 Join our state-wide effort to improve the present reality for students attending public schools in South Carolina by applying to Teach For America today.